genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 30 mins
 :::

 Add the User Management into the application.
+To do that create a new route and add the User Management micro front-end.

 ### Front-end reporting